All Episodes

 Less so these days.

-I mean, less uh I really didn't.
+I really didn't.

 And they're like, wow!

-Like, what is wrong?
+And I'm like, what is wrong?

-He he has no idea.
+He has no idea.

-No, the I digress I dagger's level is insane.
+No, the eye dagger level is insane.

-I mean I walk into the room and I'm getting just the dirty looks from from everyone, like if if looks could kill, I would have been dead several times over.
+I mean, I walk into the room and I'm getting just the dirty looks from everyone.

-But that was not the ashes on the board.
+But that was not the actual BT.

-Before Trump that never happened, right?
+Before Trump, that never happened, right?

 No.

-So you have all this going on, and you stop in a way, you're still doing it, and you partner with him.
+So you have all this going on, and you stop, in a way.

-You get nobody voted for Elon.
+You get, nobody voted for Elon.

 Well, nobody voted for any of your cabinet nominees.